Armenia–CSTO relations: Disengagement of membership

-On 23 February 2024, Armenian Prime Minister, Nikol Pashinyan, confirmed that Armenia has frozen its participation in the CSTO.
+The process started on 23 February 2024 when the Armenian Prime Minister, Nikol Pashinyan, confirmed that Armenia had frozen its participation in the CSTO.
 Pashinyan stated, "We have now in practical terms frozen our participation in this treaty" and "membership of the CSTO was under review" during a live broadcast interview.
 On 28 February 2024, during a speech made in the National Assembly, Pashinyan further stated that the CSTO is "a threat to the national security of Armenia".
 Responding to Pashinyan's remarks, Dmitri Peskov stated that the CSTO charter does not include provisions for a "frozen membership" status.
 On 12 March, Pashinyan said that the CSTO needed to clarify "what constitutes Armenia's sovereign territory", as the organization had not come to Armenia's defence when requested following Azerbaijani troops crossing the border into Armenia's internationally recognized territory.
 Pashinyan said that if the CSTO's response did not align with Armenia's expectations, the country would officially withdraw from the organization.
 On 8 May 2024, Armenia announced it had stopped making financial contributions to the CSTO, leading Russia to state that it was still obligated to pay its membership dues.
 On 12 June 2024, Armenia announced that it would formally withdraw from the alliance at an unspecified later date, with Pashinyan stating, "We will leave.
 We will decide when to exit...Don't worry, we won't return".

 On 14 November 2024, Armenian Foreign Ministry Spokesperson Ani Badalyan announced that there has been no change in Armenia's stance on freezing its participation in the CSTO.

 On 4 December 2024, during parliamentary discussions in the National Assembly, Armenian Prime Minister Nikol Pashinyan stated that "we already consider ourselves outside the CSTO" and "I believe we have crossed the point of no return" in regards to Armenia's membership status in the CSTO.

 On 31 March 2025, Armenia sent notice to CSTO officials that it would neither sign nor comply with the 2024 CSTO budget.
 Before this notice, the Deputy Foreign Minister of Russia set a deadline of the end of 2025 for payment of 2024 membership fees, without making specific threats for the effects of non-payment.
 After Armenia's official notice, a spokesperson for the Russian president's office made assurances that the "CSTO poses no threat" to Armenia.
+Armenia was unable to attend the CSTO leaders summits in Minsk in 2023, Astana in 2024, and Bishkek in 2025.

+In August 2026 Pashinyan stated that he "will not intensify our activities" with the CSTO, and "would be very glad" if the organization decided to expel Armenia, as it "would free us from the dilemma of whether or not to leave."